rdkit/rdkit/Docs/Code/EnhancedStereo.md

 ## Use cases

+The initial target is to not lose data on an V3k mol -> RDKit -> V3k mol round trip.
+Manipulation, depiction, and searching is a secondary goal.

 ## Representation

-Likely stored as a vector of `StereoGroup` objects.
+Stored as a vector of `StereoGroup` objects.

 A `StereoGroup` contains an enum with the type as well as pointers to the atoms involved.
-We will need to adjust this when atoms are removed or replaced.
+We will need to adjust this when atoms are removed or replaced. `StereoGroup`s are not exposed to Python, as the implementation is still tentative.

 ## Enumeration